Orange County Workplace Discrimination Attorney

 If a discrimination case is pursued with the EEOC at the federal level, then it must be filed within 180 days from the date of the alleged discrimination violation in the workplace.
 However, this 180-day statute of limitations can be extended to 300 days if the charge is covered by California or a local municipal anti-discrimination law in place.
 In this state, individuals who are discriminated against in the workplace can also seek recourse from the DFEH, as we mentioned above.
 If the DFEH or the EEOC does not complete their investigation, then they will issue a “right to sue” letter to the employee.
 After this letter is issued, the individual will have 90 days to file a discrimination lawsuit in civil court against the employer.

-We strongly encourage you to contact an attorney as soon as you know you have been discriminated against in the workplace.
+We strongly encourage you to contact an Orange County workplace discrimination lawyer as soon as you know you have been discriminated against at work.
 These cases need to proceed forward at a rather rapid pace in order to make sure that all deadlines are met.
 Failing to file a claim with the proper regulatory agency or with the civil court system on time will result in the employee being unable to recover compensation for their losses.

 What Compensation Can You Receive for These Claims?